 Iceland gets extremely popular during the summer months of July and August so if you’re planning on renting a car I would book as early as possible both to avoid missing out and also to save money.
 This is particularly crucial if you plan on renting a camper van as this is becoming a very popular option for travellers!

-We recommend browsing RentalCars.com to find the best deals on car hire as they aggregate prices across all the major car rental companies available in Iceland.
-We use RentalCars.com anytime we want to rent a car abroad and find it’s the best way to get a great deal on hire! so you can also see the rates for all major car hire companies and find the best deal for your travel times.
+We recommend browsing RentalCars.com to find deals on car hire as they aggregate prices across many of the major car rental companies available in Iceland.
+We use RentalCars.com anytime we want to rent a car abroad and find it’s the best way to get a great deal on hire!

 Tip #2: Buy gravel protection and sand & ash insurance

 Iceland is expensive and nobody wants to spend their hard-earned travel dollars on insurance, however, gravel protection insurance is simply a must.
 A lot of the roads in Iceland are full of little rocks which can cause damage to your car, potentially even cracking the windshield.